 The reform of 1997/1998 raised the statutory retirement age for men from 60 to 62 years and for women it is currently rising from 57 in 1998 to 62 by 2009.
-Early retirement is possible at the age of 55 and 60 years (men and women, respectively), if the individual has enough service years.
+Early retirement is possible at the age of 55 and 60 years (women and men, respectively), if the individual has enough service years.
 Data on the effective retirement age suggest that most individuals, especially men, take this opportunity, as the large number of service years accumulated particularly in the state socialist period, when unemployment was virtually unknown, enables them to do so (Figure 1).

-Figure 1: Statutory and effective retirement age 1998-2004
+Figure 1 Statutory and effective retirement age 1998-2004

-Source: Pension Insurance Directorate (ONYF)
+Source: Pension Insurance Directorate (ONYF).

-There are built-in disincentives for early retirement and bonuses encourage working beyond the normal retirement age.
+There are built-in disincentives for early retirement, and bonuses encourage working beyond the normal retirement age.
 A minimal 38 years of service are necessary for early retirement.
-Individuals may retire with five less service years if they accept a lower compensation of 1.2% with each service year shortfall, multiplied by the number of years before normal retirement.
-An 0.5% bonus is given for every additional month worked after the statutory age.
+Individuals may retire with five less service years if they accept a lower compensation of